 - Fishman SBT-E – (Amazon/Thomann)

-Essentially a high-quality miniature microphone that mounts inside the body of your guitar…
+Since they are essentially a high-quality miniature microphone that mounts inside the body of your guitar.

-Because they have the widest frequency range, and are great at preserving the natural tonal balance of the instrument.
+Since they have the widest frequency range, they’re great at preserving the natural tonal balance of the instrument.

-First off, they can be quite expensive, both in the cost of the pickup itself, AND the cost of the professional installation that will most likely be required.
+On the other hand, they’re also expensive, in both the cost of the pickup itself, AND the cost of the professional installation.

-And are usually only appropriate for use in solo acts, and small quiet venues.
+They’re also MOST prone to feedback…and are usually only usable for solo acts, and small quiet venues.

 One might sound better, but be more prone to feedback, and another might do the exact opposite.

-Well actually, you can.
-Many of the more expensive models are “blended” systems that combine a high-quality microphone with one of the other 3 options.
+Because many of the most expensive pickups use blended designs that combine a high-quality microphone with one of the other piezo-based sensors.